inhandnet/InGateway-Python-Examples/doc/ethernetip_to_azure_iot-EN.md

 <a id="install-cpppo"> </a>

 - Installing `cpppo`
 Open the project folder in VS Code.
-In the **Command Palette**, enter the `>SFTP:Config` command to quickly create the `sftp.json` file, which is used to establish an SFTP connection with InGateway.
+In the **Command Palette**, enter the `>SFTP:Config` command to quickly create or open the `sftp.json` file, which is used to establish an SFTP connection with InGateway.

   ![](images/2020-04-07-09-54-54.png)